-It is true, cave crickets are typically not harmful to humans.
+Cave crickets are typically not harmful to humans.
 However, large infestations can spread fecal matter on surfaces inside the home.
-While these crickets do not technically bite, they will gnaw on anything.
+While these crickets don not technically bite, they will gnaw on anything.

 That means if a cave cricket lands on you they may take a taste and that might smart a bit.
 Cave crickets are omnivores.
 This makes your clothing or any type of fabric items, such as couches and curtains fair game.
 They will also feast on cardboard, wood, fungi and their fellow crickets.

 Getting rid of cave, spider or camel crickets can be tricky.
 With that in mind, The Bug Stops Here would like to share some strategies for getting rid of cave, spider or camel crickets.

 7 Strategies to Eliminate Camel, Spider or Cave Crickets: